gsmainclusivetechlab/compliance-docs/docs/manual/results.md

 ---

-After executing a test, all results are stored and available to the user in the test session on the Interoperability Test Platform.
+After executing a test, all results are stored and available to the user in the test session on the Mobile Money API Compliance Platform.

 ## Session Results